Package

 The Linux Software Map file, or LSM for short, is a text file used to describe the software in a FreeDOS package.
 The FreeDOS LSM uses version 3, the newest version is 4 on ibiblio.com

 The structure is as follows, each entry should be on a line of it own.
-The file

-End again an its own line.
+with the word End again an its own line.

 The other fields are as follows: